 There are two principal types of research you can employ:

 Quantitative research involves finding data.
 It can come from surveys, but also analytics harvested from your website, app, ecommerce store, third-party sites, CRM, etc. Statistics derived from your clients and target market can help segment audiences, predict trends, and help analysts uncover insights to make smart business decisions.
 This usually informs future qualitative market research, because from here you can better decide which questions to ask your target audience.
 It’s also useful when you want to run an initial segmentation analysis, requiring statistically significant results.

 Qualitative research involves finding your target market’s opinions.
-Following data from quantitative research, you can decide which questions to ask.
 You can do this in in-depth interviews and focus groups, among other formats.
 Insights from qualitative research can help you uncover people’s motivations, challenges, opinions, etc. They also allow you to connect with your customers on a different level and ask follow-up questions, helping you to truly understand who they are.
 This is especially crucial for high-consideration products (e.g., in B2B markets), where the decision-making process can become complicated and take unexpected shapes.

 With these, you shouldn’t just be digging around for bits of random information.
 On the contrary, before you approach anyone, you need to understand what your end goal is.
 What do you want to find out?

 But no matter how you’re reaching customers — through focus groups, surveys or interviews — it’s wise to keep the scope of things tight.
 That is, don’t try to learn everything about how your customers feel in one sitting; you’ll get more actionable information if you delve deeply into just one topic.